TANUVI-M-K/Sparks/README.md

 **FLOW OF THE PROJECT:**

-Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+Home Page > View all Customers > Select and View one Customer > Transfer Money > Select Customer to transfer to > View all Customers.

 Contact at:https://www.linkedin.com/in/tanuvi-m-k-611091216/